 Fridge interiors benefit from a good sort of out-of-date condiments, then a thorough wipe.
 Debbie Harrison of Platinum Staffing Agency says a cut lemon or a small saucer of baking soda on a shelf will help absorb odours.

 Turn a dusty, chaotic room into a tranquil sleeping space with a quick tidy and a bedding refresh.

 Wash your duvet and pillows on the highest recommended heat and add baking soda with the washing powder for freshness, says Debbie.
 “Dry your doona in the sun and pop pillows in the dryer to be fluffed up with dryer balls.”

 Reorganise your wardrobe and pack away winter items.
 To prevent mould, place a couple of moisture-absorbing products on the shelves.
-For more tips on cutting the clutter check out our article.

 Ceiling fan blades can be covered with an old pillowcase, then gently scraped to loosen and collect dust, says Debbie.